mdabrowski1990/uds/docs/source/pages/knowledge_base/service.rst

 |                                              |             |                     | 0xFF: all extended data records                          |         |
 +----------------------------------------------+-------------+---------------------+----------------------------------------------------------+---------+

-.. note:: The DTC mirror memory is an additional optional error memory in the server that cannot be erased by the ClearDiagnosticInformation (0x14) service.
+.. note:: *DTCExtDataRecordNumber* (0x01–0xEF) selects a single extended data record.

-.. note:: A client can request a single concrete extended data record (*DTCExtDataRecordNumber* = 0x01–0xEF).
+  0xFE requests all regulated emissions OBD records.
-  If *DTCExtDataRecordNumber* = 0xFF, all available extended data records for that DTC are returned in ascending order.
+  0xFF requests all extended data records for the DTC.

-  If *DTCExtDataRecordNumber* = 0xFE, all available extended data records related to regulated emissions OBD records (records numbers: 0x90-0x9F) are turned in ascending order.
+.. note:: The DTC mirror memory is an optional error memory that is not affected by :ref:`ClearDiagnosticInformation (0x14) <knowledge-base-service-clear-diagnostic-information>` service.

 reportNumberOfMirrorMemoryDTCByStatusMask (0x11)
 ''''''''''''''''''''''''''''''''''''''''''''''''
-The client can request the number of DTCs that match a given status mask (*DTCStatusMask*) in DTC mirror memory.
+This sub-function can be used by the client to request the number of DTCs in the DTC mirror memory that match a given status mask (*DTCStatusMask*).

 .. warning:: Withdrawn in ISO 14229-1:2020